edtrochim/candid_core/README.md

 ## Acknowledgements

 The Candid Core Framework emerged from discussions at the AGU Retreat in Washington, D.C., preceding the 2024 American Geophysical Union Fall Meeting.
 It builds on the foundation of cloud-native geospatial data catalogs and standardized metadata to address the fundamental challenge of data evaluability.

+Thanks to Simon Ilyushchenko, Renee Johnston, and David Schottlander of Google for their valuable insights and contributions.
+This work was supported by a Google Research academic research award, with support from Matthew Abraham and Sameera Ponda.